-- a) Followed the course developed or endorsed by NESA - b) Applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school - c) Achieved some or all of the course outcomes.
+- 1. Followed the course developed or endorsed by NESA - 2.
+Applied themselves with diligence and sustained effort to the set tasks and experiences that the school provided in the course - 3.
+Achieved some or all of the course outcomes.

-Satisfactory completion of a course involves participation in experiences, which are integral requirements of the syllabus including aspects such as - assignments, class participation and practical work.
-For courses where school-based assessment marks are submitted, students must make a genuine attempt at assessment tasks that contribute in excess of 50% of the available marks.
-It is emphasised that completion of assessment tasks worth exactly 50% is not sufficient; tasks worth in excess of 50% must be attempted.
+Satisfactory completion of a course involves participation in experiences, which are integral requirements of the syllabus including aspects such as assignments, class participation and practical work.
+For courses where school-based assessment marks are submitted, students must make a genuine attempt at assessment tasks that contribute more than 50% of the available marks.
+It is emphasised that completion of assessment tasks worth exactly 50% is not sufficient; tasks worth more than 50% must be attempted.
 Furthermore, the student must fulfil the course completion criteria.